12 Pros and Cons of Starlink and How Operators Are Affected by LEO Satellite Internet Coverage

 Pro #3 of Starlink: Faster Than Other Satellite Internet Providers

-Except for Starlink, other providers use geostationary satellites to transmit data over the Internet.
+Other than Starlink, other providers use geosynchronous satellites or medium Earth orbit satellites to transmit data over the Internet.
 It can transmit data faster than any other network that exists.
-This means Starlink provides the potential for lower latency information transmission over a long distance.
-In a recent report, speed test company Ookla reported that Starlink’s median download speeds hit 105 Mbps during the last quarter of 2021.
+This means Starlink provides the potential for lower latency information transmission over long distances.
+In a recent report by Ookla, Starlink achieved download speeds between 70 Mbps to over 100 Mbps, still akin to the early days of the network.
 This finally brings Starlink's latency down to its advertised range of 20 to 40 ms, leagues better than other satellite providers with a median latency between 627 to 725 ms. Starlink latency is in a galaxy of its own when compared to Viasat and HughesNet:

 Pro #4 of Starlink: Internet Access to Rural Areas/Places with No Access

 Starlink wants to sell internet access, particularly to people in rural areas and other parts of the world who don't already have access to high-speed broadband.
-It hopes to bring high-speed satellite internet to many of the 3.7 billion people on this planet who currently have no internet connection at all.
-Compared to Viasat and HughesNet, which rely on a few large satellites to create an internet network, Starlink relies on a web of thousands of smaller satellites that surround the Earth.
+It hopes to bring high-speed satellite internet to many of the 3.7 billion people on this planet who currently have little or no internet connection at all.
+Compared to Viasat and HughesNet, which rely on a few large geostationary satellites to create an internet network, Starlink relies on a web of thousands of smaller satellites that surround the Earth.
 Starlink’s goal is to build a mega constellation of 42,000 satellites to power its internet service across the world.
+This positions it as an excellent candidate for satellite backhaul in tough-to-reach regions for consumers and enterprises (e.g., agriculture, mining, oil & gas, etc.) alike.
+In this regard, some Telcos have already selected Starlink for backhaul in remote locations.

 Pro #5 of Starlink: Easy Set-Up

 The Starlink dish installation is very easy.
-Once your order is confirmed, SpaceX will ship a Starlink package that includes a plate, WiFi router, mounting brackets (optional), and necessary cables.
+Once your order is confirmed, SpaceX will ship a Starlink package that includes a dish, WiFi router, mounting brackets (optional), and necessary cables.
 When turned on, the dish changes direction to obtain an optimal signal.
-Users say the equipment usually takes around five minutes to set up or ranges to an hour if the product is placed on the roof.
+Users report that the equipment typically takes around five minutes to set up but can extend to an hour if the product needs to be placed on the roof.

 Pro #6 of Starlink: Environmentally Friendly

 Many enterprises with Environmental, Social, and Governance (ESG) goals will find Starlink’s eco-friendliness to be the strongest pro the company possesses.
 Starlink’s goal is to make the satellites generally invisible to the naked eye within a week of launch.
 This is because Starlink is looking to minimize the impact on astronomy by darkening satellites, so they do not saturate observatory detectors.
 Starlink is on the leading edge of on-orbit debris mitigation, meeting or exceeding all regulatory and industry standards.
-At end of life, the satellites will utilize their onboard propulsion system to deorbit over a few months.
+At end of life, the satellites will utilize their onboard propulsion system to deorbit over a few months, which is a great circularity program solution.
 In the unlikely event the propulsion system becomes inoperable, the satellites will burn up in the Earth’s atmosphere within 1-5 years, significantly less than the hundreds or thousands of years at higher altitudes.

 Now, here are some of the downsides to Starlink.